Volvo S90 saloon review

 The S90 scored the full five stars when independent crash-safety experts Euro NCAP put it through its paces – it scored very well for the way it protects its occupants, and received a high rating for its safety assistance technology.
 This is thanks to the latest evolution of Volvo’s collision mitigation software and hardware which can detect vehicles, pedestrians, cyclists and even large animals and apply the brakes if it thinks you aren’t stopping.

-Volvo came 13th out of 26 manufacturers in our 2018 Driver Power customer survey and 10.4% of customers reported a fault within the first 12 months of ownership.
+Volvo came ninth out of 29 manufacturers in our 2021 Driver Power customer survey, even though 20.5% of customers reported a fault within the first 12 months of ownership.